 Sixty days before the expiration of the student’s I-20, the Designated School Official will give the student a Letter of Intent to complete regarding the student’s plan for the next school year.

 The student must choose one of the following three options:

 1) Not returning for second or third year

-2) Returning for second or third year but leaving the U.S. during summer break
+2) Returning for second or third year must leave the U.S. during summer break

-Upon satisfactory progress in the first year, CBC will process and resubmit the new Form I-20M-N on-line with SEVIS on behalf of the student.
+Upon satisfactory progress in the first year, CBC will process and resubmit the new Form I-20M on- line with SEVIS on behalf of the student.
 The following requirements must be met for the student to make the transition to the second year or third year:

-- Student must renew M-1 visa while in country if necessary or if expired.
+Student must renew M-1 visa while in country.

 Completion of Program